 Nobody wants a virus in their system as it could be more than a nightmare.
-It’s like a cancer for computers.
-Different viruses cause different damages, some of them force you to delete your precious data, change the data without letting you know, hang the network and some of them can even destroy your hardware.
-If you are curious to know more about viruses, here is the interesting article for you: 10+ Different Types of viruses.
+It’s like cancer for computers.
+Different viruses cause different damages, some of them force you to delete your precious data, while some change the data without letting you know, hang the network and even destroy the hardware.

-You might have heard, recently a Russian blogger hacked 5 million Gmail accounts.
-However, none of the present account got affected because the passwords he got were too old.
+You might have heard this – a Russian blogger hacked 5 million Gmail accounts in 2014.
+However, none of the present accounts got affected because the passwords he got were too old.
 This is just a tiny piece of cake, below you will find some most destructive and worst computer viruses of all time.
 Have a look

 15. Storm Worm

-Storm Worm is a Trojan horse that affects Windows based system, first appeared on 17th January 2007 when users start getting emails with a subject “230 dead as storm batters Europe”.
-Few versions of Storm Worm turn computer into Zombie.
-Once the system is affected, it becomes easy to access it remotely without owner’s permission.
+Storm Worm is a Trojan horse that affects Windows-based system, first appeared on 17th January 2007 when users start getting emails with a subject “230 dead as storm batters Europe”.
+Few versions of Storm Worm can turn computers into Zombie.
+Once the system is affected, it becomes easy to access it remotely without the owner’s permission.